Open-Deep-ML/DML-OpenProblem/README.md

 └── README.md
 ```
 - **Problems/**: Contains directories for each problem.
 Each directory includes:
-  - `learn.html`: HTML file containing the learning section with explanations and examples.
+  - `learn.md`: markdown file containing the learning section with explanations and examples.
   - `solution.py`: Python file containing the solution to the problem along with tests.
-- **app.py**: The main Streamlit application file for editing the learn sections.
 - **requirements.txt**: Lists the dependencies required for the project.
 - **README.md**: This file.